Aldaviva/PagerDuty/Readme.md

 ### Cleaning up

-`PagerDuty` contains an `HttpClient` instance, so when you're done with the instance, call `Dispose()` to clean it up and allow the `HttpClient` to be garbage collected.
+`PagerDuty` contains an `HttpClient` instance, so when you're done with the instance, call `Dispose()` to clean it up and allow the default `HttpClient` to be garbage collected.
+A custom `HttpClient` instance, if set, won't be disposed, so that you can reuse it in multiple places.

 ```cs
 pagerDuty.Dispose();